audioxide/data/data/posts/20190228-reviews-julia-jacklin-crushing.md

   created an album that stands out from the crowd.
 It doesn't reach heady heights or make grand proclamations, but it's made for a wonderful listen.
 week: 181
+blurb: In a time where singer-songwriters are ten a penny, Julia Jacklin has created an album that stands out from the crowd.
+She's one to watch.
 ---
 author: André
 review: >-